 A note from California State Parks regarding Glass Beach at MacKerricher State Park: “All park cultural features are protected by law and may not be removed or disturbed, including glass found at Glass Beach.”

-Why Go: To hunt (but not take) sea glass treasure.
+Why Go: To hunt (but not take) sea glass treasure from Glass Beach.

 There are actually three glass beaches — all former city trash dump sites — that cough up beautiful sea glass.

-What To Do: Search for rare ruby reds (from pre-1967 auto tail lights) or sapphire gems from apothecary bottles.
+What To Do at Glass Beach: Search for rare ruby reds (from pre-1967 auto tail lights) or sapphire gems from apothecary bottles.
 Snap a photo, but leave the glass behind for others to discover.

-Best Picnic Spot: On the rocks and cliffs overlooking Glass Beach #3 (the most northern of the three beaches; located in MacKerricher State Park).
+Best Picnic Spots: Otsuchi Point, about 1.5 miles south of Glass Beach #3.
+On the rocks and cliffs overlooking Glass Beach #3 (the most northern of the three beaches; located in MacKerricher State Park).

 From Highway 1, turn west on Elm Street (Denny’s is on the corner) and drive a few blocks to Glass Beach Drive.
 Park at the intersection and walk down to the beach.